TYUTSummerCourseDesignTeam/fMRIDataProcessingScripts/README.md

 brew install numpy pyqt
 ```

-Unfortunately, `matplotlib`, `nibabel` and `openpyxl` are not included in brew Formula, so you have to install them manually through `pip install matplotlib openpyxl nibabel`.
+Unfortunately, `matplotlib`, `nibabel`, `pydicom` and `openpyxl` are not included in brew Formula, so you have to install them manually through `pip install matplotlib openpyxl nibabel`.

 NOTE: Please avoid as possible using `sudo` with `pip` as this option may add many files not managed by your system's package manager.